denali-js/core/guides/data/orm-adapters.md

 store backing your app, rather than relying on a lowest-common-denominator data layer.

+Normally, you won't need to write your own ORM adapters, you can just use any of the community supported ones.
+However, you may need familiarize yourself with any additional, custom query APIs, data types, etc that the adapter may support.

 ## Available ORM Adapters

 Several popular ORMs have Denali adapters ready to go.
 Just add them to your